dwt/fluent/Readme.md

 Please Note: **This library is an experiment.** It is based on a wrapper that aggressively wraps anything it comes in contact with and tries to stay invisible.
 We'll address this in section **Caveats** below.

-## Introduction: Why use fluent?
+## Introduction: Why use fluentpy?

 The Python standard library includes many useful, time-saving convenience methods such as `map`, `zip`, `filter` and `join`.
-The problem that motivated me to write fluent is that these convenience methods are often available as free functions or on (arguably) the wrong object.
+The problem that motivated me to write fluentpy is that these convenience methods are often available as free functions or on (arguably) the wrong object.

 For example, `map`, `zip`, and `filter` all operate on iterable objects but they are implemented as free functions.
 This not only goes against my sense of how object oriented code should behave, but more importantly, writing python code using these free functions requires that the reader must often mentally skip back and forth in a line of code to understand what it does, making the code more difficult to understand.